Study Reveals America’s Top Health Questions

 As with the states, the health concerns across the 25 most populous cities share similarities, with the top searched terms being "flu symptoms" and "how many calories should i eat."

-While all cities that had concerns about the flu were in the South, cities in California were equally interested in ADHD symptoms as they were in how many calories they should consume.
-In general, the top mental health issues cities searched for were about depression, anxiety, and ADHD.
+While all cities with concerns about the flu were in the South, cities in California were equally interested in ADHD symptoms as they were in how many calories they should consume.
+In general, the top mental health issues cities searched for were depression, anxiety, and ADHD.

 Conclusion

-Many people take their health-related questions to the internet from something minor like how to get rid of a headache to serious issues like heart attack symptoms.
-While the internet can be a great place to obtain credible information, it also contains a lot of inaccurate information that only medical professionals can help you sort out.
+Many people take their health-related questions to the internet, from something minor like how to get rid of a headache to serious issues like heart attack symptoms.
+While the internet can be a great source of credible information, it also contains much inaccurate information that only medical professionals can help you sort out.

 If you're looking for nursing education and employment resources, whether you're hoping to start your nursing career or are well into one, RegisteredNursing.org can help you achieve your goals.